Tatjana Soli: Work

-Soli’s debut novel, The Lotus Eaters, tells the story of a female photojournalist who goes to Vietnam to cover the war and falls in love with the country even as it is being torn apart.
+Soli's debut novel, The Lotus Eaters, tells the story of a female photojournalist who goes to Vietnam to cover the war and falls in love with the country even as it is being torn apart.
 It was published in 2010, and featured on the front page of the New York Times Book Review.
 In the review, Danielle Trussoni wrote: "Helen’s restlessness and grappling, her realization that 'a woman sees war differently,' provide a new and fascinating perspective on Vietnam.
 Vivid battle scenes, sensual romantic entanglements and elegant writing add to the pleasures of The Lotus Eaters."

 The Lotus Eaters uses a bookend structure that Janet Maslin in Books of The Times noted: "Soli’s haunting debut novel begins where it ought to end… This quick shift in time frames proves to be much more seductive than a simple introduction to the older, tougher Helen would be."

 The novel went on to become New York Times bestseller.
 In 2011, the novel won the James Tait Black Memorial Prize, the oldest literary prize in the United Kingdom.
 In addition it was a Finalist for the Los Angeles Times Book Prize and named a NYT Notable Book.
 It has been optioned to become a feature film.

 Her second novel, The Forgetting Tree (2012) was a New York Times Notable Book and NYT Editors' Choice.
-The book centers around a California ranching woman who runs her family's citrus farm and the Caribbean-born caretaker she hires to take help her through an illness.
+The book centers around a California ranching woman who runs her family's citrus farm and the Caribbean-born caretaker she hires to help her through an illness.
 Jane Smiley, in the New York Times, wrote: "Daring… haunting… The lesson Soli has to teach… is a salient one for the modern world: even a remote citrus ranch can be a crossroads where cultures collide, and those collisions can be life-changing for everyone involved."